wschmelz/XBeach_NorthBeach/README.md

 ## Citation

-Please cite the archived Zenodo release for this repository.
-Citation metadata are provided in `CITATION.cff`.
+Please cite the archived Zenodo release for use of this repository.

-## License

-MIT License